-Les Roches International School of Hotel Management and all of its branch campuses and sister schools are accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education
+Les Roches International School of Hotel Management and all of its branch campuses and sister schools are accredited by the New England Commission of Higher Education.

-Inquiries regarding the accreditation status by the New England Association should be directed to the administrative staff of the institution.
+Inquiries regarding the accreditation status by the New England Commission of Higher Education should be directed to the administrative staff of the institution.

 Individuals may also contact:

-Commission on Institutions of Higher Education
+New England Commission of Higher Education